-Inclusion (SEN and disability and more able): Your child's potential is his/her most precious resource and we recognise that we have a responsibility to help them fulfil this whenever we are able.
-We believe all children are entitled to the best education possible and should be given the opportunity to be included in the wide variety of learning activities in order to thrive.
-We are fortunate to have a full time Inclusion Leader at CPS.
+Inclusion Your child's potential is their most precious resource.
+We believe all children are entitled to the best education possible and given the opportunity to be included in the wide variety of learning activities in order to thrive.
+We are fortunate to have a full time Inclusion Leader at CPS, Mrs Cunniffe.

-Although we appreciate different learning styles and interests we value and promote a Growth Mindset.
-Our children appreciate that our brains can 'grow' and although we may not find something easy at first, with practice we can learn and develop our skills.
+We appreciate different learning styles and interests and value and promote a Growth Mindset.
+Our children appreciate that our brains can 'grow' and although we may not find something easy at first, we can learn and develop our skills.
 Instead of: 'I can't do that' (closed mindset), we want: 'I can't do that...yet!' (growth mindset).
-Our aim is to develop our children's Learning Power and actively teach the 'skills of an expert' e.g. 'To be a good historian, I will need to be curious and a good communicator' to facilitate Learning to Learn.
+Our aim is to develop our children's Learning Power and actively teach the Learning to Learn.

 Where necessary, the class teacher, our Inclusion Leader or other specialists will devise a coordinated, differentiated, programme for the child and further monitoring may be needed.
-The school follows the Code of Practice for SEN and in conjunction with the Local Authority seeks to provide the best support for the child.
+CPSfollows the Code of Practice for SEND and in conjunction with the Local Authority seeks to provide the best support for the child.

-We ensure that all opportunities for developing those with above average potential offered by the County, The Ember Learning Trust and Nationally are considered and exploited whenever possible.
+Opportunities for developing those with above average potential offered by the County, the Ember Learning Trust and nationally are considered and exploited whenever possible.

-Animals at Claygate Primary School: We have resident guinea pigs, chickens and fish which the children help to care for.
+Animals at Claygate Primary School: We have resident guinea pigs, chickens, fish and a hamster which the children help to care for.
 We have a visiting Reading Dog too!
 He loves to listen to children read.
-Our hens live happily in their lovely, fox-proof chicken run next to the allotment.
-Each class takes it in turns to look after the hens, and they can choose what to do with the eggs (take them home, bake with them, cook with them in school etc.).

-Not only does this help child appreciate the

-responsibilities of owning a pet, our animals help to support emotional literacy and positive mental health.
-In school holidays and weekends we also offer families the chance to look after the guinea pigs!
+Not only does this help child appreciate the responsibilities of owning a pet, our animals help to support emotional literacy and positive mental health.
+Families may look after the pets during weekends and holidays.

-At times, we also have additional visitors e.g. wormeries and ant farms.
-We have also hatched chicks and butterflies.
-Our Woodland

-Learning Zones are full of wildlife; foxes are common.
-Our pond is also vibrant with dragonflies, tadpoles transform into frogs before our eyes and our ducks return year after year!
+At times, we also have additional visitors; we have hatched chicks and butterflies.
+Our Woodland Learning Zones and pond are full of wildlife; tadpoles transform into frogs before our eyes and our ducks return year after year!

 Mental Health/Wellbeing: Happy children who feel safe and recognised learn best.
-Our Jigsaw Scheme develops an awareness of mental health and one of our Enrichment blocks focuses on Mental Health and Wellbeing as well as exploiting incidental opportunities.
-We have a consistent approach to well-being and discuss our feelings throughout the day, utilising the tool; Zones of regulation.
+Our Jigsaw Scheme develops an awareness of mental health and our M-Fit Enrichment block focuses on Mental Health and Wellbeing.
+We have a consistent approach to well-being and discuss our feelings throughout the day, utilising the tool; Zones of Regulation.
 We have Worry Monsters in every Class as well as in the Zen Zone.

-We utilise the 5 Ways to Well-Being; CLANG reminds us to:
+We utilise the 5 Ways to Well-Being; C L A N G which encourages us to: